ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 - [Local-only copy](#rosie-checkout)
 - [Local and remote copy (new remote configuration)](#rosie-copy)

-Both options use [Rosie](https://metomi.github.io/rose/doc/html/tutorial/rose/furthertopics/rosie) - an [SVN](https://subversion.apache.org) repository wrapper with a set of options specific for ACCESS modelling suites.
+Both options use [Rosie](https://metomi.github.io/rose/doc/html/tutorial/rose/furthertopics/rosie) - a tool that uses [SVN](https://subversion.apache.org) to manage, develop, and collaborate on Rose modelling workflows.
 It is automatically available within the [_Rose_ setup](#rose).

 If you're not sure which option to use, we recommend using the "local-only copy".
 The "remote and local copy" is best used if you plan to commit the suite back to the remote.